SumoLogic/sumologic-solution-templates/software-delivery-performance-terraform/README.md

 # sumologic-sdo-terraform

-The Sumo Logic Software Delivery Observability (SDO) solution provides an established framework to simplify the monitoring and troubleshooting of your software delivery infrastructure.
+The Sumo Logic Software Development Observability (SDO) solution provides an established framework to simplify the monitoring and troubleshooting of your software development infrastructure.
-* This Terraform script installs the Sumo Logic Software Delivery Observability (SDO) solution collection and Applications in the personal folder of the Sumo Logic user whose access keys have been used.
+* This Terraform script installs the Sumo Logic Software Development Observability (SDO) solution collection and Applications in the personal folder of the Sumo Logic user whose access keys have been used.
 * If you need additional copies of the Applications within Sumo Logic, install the respective Apps from the Sumo Logic App catalog.

 ## Getting Started